 The Importance of Having a Guardian Ad Litem (GAL) Appointed

-One other option to consider early on in your Connecticut Risk of Injury case is whether your Connecticut child endangerment lawyer should request a Guardian Ad Litem (a “GAL”) to get involved in your case.
+One other option to consider early on in your child endangerment case is whether your Connecticut lawyer should request a Guardian Ad Litem (a “GAL”) to get involved in your case.
 Without one appointed, the child’s other guardian (sometimes a bitter ex-spouse with an improper agenda or personal vendetta against you) will be speaking to the court on the child’s behalf.
-To ensure that the child’s interests are being truthfully and accurately communicated to the Court, the Risk of Injury lawyers at Mark Sherman Law have often requested that the court appoint an independent lawyer with no ties to either you or the child’s other guardian.
+To ensure that the child’s interests are being truthfully and accurately communicated to the Court, the Risk of Injury Attorneys at Mark Sherman Law have often requested that the court appoint an independent lawyer with no ties to either you or the child’s other guardian.
 The GAL will then meet with the child, assess their safety, and fairly represent the child’s position to the judge and prosecutors.

 Leaving Child Unsupervised in a Car / Motor Vehicle